Caldoric/lin-unity-packages/README.md

 A stop action, touch-based inventory system.
 Can be used to add an extreme amount of animations and objects to your avatar.
 ## Drop Bed: [https://youtu.be/WIYPGzzmFvM](https://youtu.be/WIYPGzzmFvM)
 A mesh world particle bed which is 100% stable in world space with no position or rotation jitter.
 Oriented properly in local space using inherit velocity subemission and align to velocity rendering.
+## Emote Switch: No preview yet
+A prefab which will persistently enable/disable a child GameObject, started via emote override.
 ## Linear Projectile: [https://youtu.be/qZDQQjm6Gfc](https://youtu.be/qZDQQjm6Gfc)
 A linear projectile with positional effects on collision.
 Uses stop action and looping root motion.
 Can be used to shoot an animated mesh.
-(This requires Final IK 1.6 or 1.7)
+(This requires Final IK 1.71)
 ## Mixamo Gestures: No preview yet
 These are the standard VRChat hand poses, free to use from Mixamo.
 ## Multi-Hand Trigger: [https://youtu.be/8-Xq4ycNmJo](https://youtu.be/8-Xq4ycNmJo)